 5. Reading sentences in controlled text;

 6. Quick Sound Drill in reverse using magnet boards or color-coded cards;

 10. Listening comprehension activities.

 For students who are having great difficulty decoding words, are behind their peers, or are making little progress on developing their decoding skills because of their frustration level, Wilson can be a great option.
 Wilson tutors typically meet with their students 2-3 times per week, and the program can last for two years.
 It is very comprehensive and thorough and ensures that students have mastered every aspect of decoding by its endpoint.
 It requires a lot of commitment on the family’s part due to the fact that its success relies on consistent sessions.

 However, there are many cases when Wilson would be effective for a child, but it isn’t the best fit.
 Although your child may need some support in developing better decoding and fluency skills, Wilson may not be the best fit.
 It may be that your child needs work with phonics and decoding, but that they would benefit from meeting with a tutor once per week and also working on reading comprehension, or just focusing on a specific aspect of decoding.

-Your children’s teachers and doctors as well as our staff can help you determine if Wilson is going to be the best option.
+Your child’s teachers and doctors, as well as our staff, can help you determine if Wilson is going to be the best option.

 For this reason, Wilson tutors can be hard to come by.
 However, we do have a core group of great Wilson tutors on staff.
 If you think you may be interested, it is good to call as far ahead of when want to get started as possible, and also to provide a lot of flexibility in your schedule.